 Families come in every variety imaginable.
-Like a real tree, no two will be alike.
-Your tree will be as unique as you are.
+Like a real tree, no two families will be alike.
+Your tree will be as unique as you.
 For nearly 20 years, I've been building my family tree.
-There are branches and forks that go just a couple of generations back and then there are some that go back multiple generations, but it all started with me and a curiosity as to where I came from.
+There are branches and forks that go just a couple of generations back, and then there are some that go back multiple generations.
+But it all started with me and a curiosity as to where I came from.

-It's easy to become overwhelmed and get off on a tangent when building a family tree because of the vast information you'll come across.
+Because of the vast information that you'll come across, it's easy to become overwhelmed and go off on a tangent when building a family tree.
 I will show you how to stay focused on one area at a time so you can build the best and most accurate tree that tells your family story.
-So roll up your sleeves and lets begin!
+So, roll up your sleeves, and let's begin!

 Developing a Pedigree Chart

 You can start with any individual you like, but for this lesson, we'll build YOUR pedigree chart by listing yourself on the line that is sitting all by itself.
 Your parents go to the left, their parents to the left of them, and so on.
 To keep things standard, I put all fathers on the top line and the mothers below.
 When you finish, the very top row will usually have your last name across every line.
 You'll have multiple last names on the rest.
 Now like I said, every tree is different and this may not always be the case.
-For instance, if you were adopted and took another name or somewhere along the line your name was changed, either in spelling or in whole, as mine was over time.
+For instance, if you were adopted and took another name or your name was changed, either in spelling or in whole (as mine was, over time).

 So, if you manage to fill this out, you're already tracking 30 relatives!
-Now throw in your aunts and uncles, your cousins, your grandparents siblings and so on, and suddenly, it seems you're related to the world!
-Now remember, this first pedigree chart is for your direct lineage.
+Now throw in your aunts and uncles, your cousins, your grandparents siblings, and so on, and suddenly, it seems you're related to the world!
+Now, remember, this first pedigree chart is for your direct lineage.
 As in my case, my grandfather was married twice and had children with his first wife.
-They are an important part of my family tree, but don't fall into MY pedigree.
+They are an important part of my family tree although they don't fall into MY pedigree.
 I made a separate pedigree chart for his first family that looks much different than my original.

 Where Do I Look for Grandpa?